Applitest-co-il/test-runner/README.md

 ## Running the app

--   Go to main directory of the project
+-   Go to main directory of the project or Open terminal in visual code
 -   npm install
 -   npm run api
     It will launch necessary window and start the server on port 8282 and be ready to receive instructions from the client (i.e app manger UI)